marcopaglio/kip-sequential/README.md

 External or background system processes can influence experiments.
 To get a more reliable time measurement, two strategies are used:
 - Each image is processed `3` times, and the average time is taken.
 - After processing each image with all kernel types of the same size, the execution is paused (using the *sleep* command) so that other processes can be carried on and thus affect time measurements less.
-The idle time is `imageQuality + order / 2` seconds, where `imageQuality` is the high definition number of the image (e.g. it counts 4 seconds for `4K` images).
+The idle time is `(imageQuality + order / 2) / 2` seconds for each type of kernel used, where `imageQuality` is the high definition number of the image (e.g. it counts 4 seconds for `4K` images).

 ### Experimental Results